GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/common_patterns.md

 ## Goto and Exit

 As previously mentioned, NDSL is unable to end a computation early.
-Similarly, NDSL is unable to "jump" to another part of the code in a behavior similar to the Fortran `goto` statment.
+Similarly, NDSL is unable to "jump" to another part of the code in a behavior similar to the Fortran `goto` statement.
 These keywords make code flow extremely difficult to follow, and implementing them in NDSL would have no performance gain.
-Rather than relying on these keywords, NDSL has all the tools required to implement proper code control while maintaining good readablity.
+Rather than relying on these keywords, NDSL has all the tools required to implement proper code control while maintaining good readability.